Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 "We’ve never done that before."

 If the MSP has no experience with a core aspect of your infrastructure - move on.
-MSPs work daily with dozens of similar setups.
+MSPs work with dozens of similar setups every day.

 No clear SLAs.

-If the MSP doesn't want to commit to availability or response times: It plans to sometimes not deliver.
+If the MSP does not want to commit to availability or response times: they plan to fail you at times.

 Hidden lock-ins.

-Hardware contracts over 3+ years.
-Termination only at year's end.
-Termination fees at 50% of annual costs.
+Hardware contracts for 3+ years.
+Cancellation only at year-end.
+Cancellation fees of 50% of annual costs.

 30% cheaper than all competitors?
 Ask yourself why.
 Poor management?
-Bad quality?
-Skimping on security?
+Low quality?
+Cutting corners on security?

 No local presence (if you need it).